bazelbuild/bazel/docs/install.md

-# Compiling Bazel
+# Installing Bazel

-This file contains instructions for building and running Bazel.
+This file contains instructions for downloading, building and running Bazel.

 ## System Requirements